sematext/docs/docs/integration/ibm-cloud-kubernetes-logs.md

 With this integration you can:

-- Forward all container logs
+- Forward all Containerd container logs
 - Use log globs to choose which containers to log
 - Drop noisy logs with `dropEvents`
 - Forward logs to different Apps
 - Enable Kubernetes audit logs

-IBM Cloud Kubernetes uses cointainerd as the container engine.
+IBM Cloud Kubernetes uses Cointainerd as the container engine.
 In this case Logagent can't use the Docker remote API to retrieve logs and metadata.
 Instead, logs are collected from containerd log files, which requires access to the relevant directories.

 The Logagent [input-filter for Containerd](../logagent/input-filter-containerd/) supports: